 Taking a bath in Bath

-We go to take a look at the Baths and the crowd ad line up is full on, plus it is about $40 Australian a person to go in.
-So we decide to look in through the restaurant window instead and then to wait and do a walking tour of bath.
+We go to take a look at the Baths but there are so many people lined up for the same, plus it is about $40 Australian a person to go in.
+So we decide to look in through the restaurant window instead and then to wait and do a walking tour of Bath.

 Bath pools are mineral pools, so the green is the minerals and the general Roman baths are not open for a swim.

-So we head to lunch and find a fantastic little French bakery.
+So we head out for lunch and find a fantastic little French bakery.
 Here we are served by a lovely lady.
-The food and coffee here was great, and so were the prices.
-It was down a little lane way, and we loved sitting in the sun.
+The food and coffee here were great, and so were the prices.
+It was down a little laneway, and we loved sitting in the sun.

 We wander back to the cathedral and wait for our tour to begin.
 This is a great square with loads of buskers and tourists.

 We meet our guide.
-There must have been 40 people on the walking tour, so we are split in groups.
-Our guide is funny, and engages with Explorason.
-We tell him he is “teacher” for today, and he is great!
+There must have been 40 people on the walking tour, so we are split into small groups.
+Our guide is funny and engages with Explorason.
+We tell him he is a “teacher” for today, and he is great!

-We do learn a lot of history, and we walk as far as the park with him.
-Here it is too hot, and our feet are getting too tired, and really, the lesson is losing interest for Explorason.
+We do learn a lot of history, and we walk as far as into the park with him.
+The weather here is too hot, our feet are getting too tired, and really and Explorason is slowly losing interest in the lesson.

-So we head back to the main square and enjoy the buskers.
+So we head back to the main square and enjoy seeing the buskers.

 We return for an early dinner and love it.
-The restaurant is very modern in its serving of food and menu, but the style is good old fashioned service.
+The restaurant is very modern in terms of the food served.
+The style is good old fashioned service.